-Day 21: Yangshuo - Yangtze River Cruise
+Day 21: Chengdu - Yangtze River Cruise

-Transfer back to Guilin by road, stopping by the Reed Flute Caves enroute.
-Take the bullet train 5 hours to Chongqing, one of the most important cities on the Yangtze River, where you will visit the porcelain district of Ciqikou.
+Take the bullet train for 2 hours to Chongqing, one of the most important cities on the Yangtze River, where you will visit the porcelain district of Ciqikou.
 Tonight, board your Yangtze River Cruise ship for a 3-night stay.